Setting up and maintaining your development environment¶

 Before you submit your first code review¶

-Install the required development tools like pylint, python-mock, sphinx
+Install the required development tools like pylint and python-mock

-Make sure to run all the tests inside the Plaso and the dfVFS codebase, and that they successfully complete on your development system
+Make sure to run all the tests in the Plaso codebase, and that they successfully complete in your development environment

-Make sure your development system is set up correctly so that you can develop and test correctly.
+Make sure your development environment is set up correctly so that you can develop and test correctly.

-Make sure your email address and name are correctly set in git e.g.:
+Make sure your email address and name are correctly set in git.
+You can use the following commands:

 git config --global user.name "Full Name" git config --global user.email firstname.lastname@example.org git config --global push.default matching

-git config -l to determine the current configuration.
+git config -l to see your current configuration.